Hans Fischer: Early years

 Fischer was born on July 27, 1881, in Höchst, now a city district of Frankfurt located in Germany.
-His parents were Dr. Eugen Fischer, Director of the firm of Kalle & Co., Wiesbaden, and Privatdozent at the Technical High School, Stuttgart, and Anna Herdegen was his mother.
+His parents were Dr. Eugen Fischer, Director of the firm of Kalle & Co., Wiesbaden, and Privatdozent at the Technische Hochschule Stuttgart, and Anna Herdegen was his mother.
 He went to a primary school in Stuttgart, and later to the "Humanistisches Gymnasium" in Wiesbaden, matriculating in 1899.
-He read chemistry and medicine, first at the University of Lausanne and then at Marburg.
-He graduated in 1904 obtaining his chemistry degree, 2 years later in 1906 he licensed for medicine and in 1908 he qualified for his M.D. which he applied to the University of Munich.
+He read chemistry and medicine, first at the University of Lausanne and then at Marburg University.
+He graduated in 1904 and obtained his chemistry degree.
+Two years later in 1906, he licensed for medicine, and in 1908, he qualified for his M.D. with which he applied to the Ludwig-Maximilians-Universität München.

 Career

 He worked first at a Medical Clinic in Munich and then at the First Berlin Chemical Institute under Emil Fischer.
-He returned to Munich in 1911 and qualified as lecturer on internal medicine one year later.
-In 1913, he became a lecturer in physiology at the Physiological Institute in Munich.
+He returned to the Ludwig-Maximilians-Universität München in 1911 and qualified as lecturer on internal medicine one year later.
+In 1913, he became a lecturer in physiology at the Physiological Institute of the Ludwig-Maximilians-Universität München.
 In 1916, he became Professor of Medical Chemistry at the University of Innsbruck and from there he went to the University of Vienna in 1918.

-From 1921 until his death, he held the position of Professor of Organic Chemistry at the Technical University of Munich.
+Then, from 1921 until his death, he held the position of Professor of Organic Chemistry at the Technical University of Munich.